JohanABlomqvist/johan-dev-cv/README.md

 - __Contact me page__

- - The contact me page has easily navigated form that you can fill otu to get in contact with me
+ - The contact me page has easily navigated form that you can fill out to get in contact with me
  - After completion it redirects you to a success message.

 ![Contact me](https://github.com/JohanABlomqvist/johan-dev-cv/blob/80bcd8ca9e2a63dd2a5d39fa38941054068f9b74/assets/images/contactmepage.PNG)